-One of my favourite things about visiting a new city is all the new cafes and restaurants to try.
-Take London - hundreds of coffee and lunch spots line the city streets waiting for you to come in out of the rain to, but how do you figure out where the good ones are?
+One of my favorite things about visiting a new city is all the new cafes and restaurants to try.
+Take London - hundreds of coffee and lunch spots line the city streets waiting for you to come in out of the rain too, but how do you figure out where the good ones are?
 Of course, not in your guidebook.
-It takes a fair bit of digging, some exploring and even more eating and drinking to figure it out - but that’s the fun part!
-To help you along, I’ll let you in on the secrets of five of the best cafes in London, in case you don’t have the time to sip tea or grab your morning coffee in hundreds like I did in the search for only the best.
+It takes a fair bit of digging, some exploring, and even more eating and drinking to figure it out - but that’s the fun part!
+To help you along, I’ll let you in on the secrets of five of the best cafes in London, in case you don’t have the time to sip tea or grab your morning coffee in hundreds as I did in the search for only the best.

 Who knew that buried just under London's bustling Piccadilly Circus lies a stunning art deco French restaurant?
 Featuring an enormous, grand Parisian-style dining room with high vaulted ceilings and marble columns, this jewel of a brasserie is one of the most intriguing and unusual places to visit in London - any almost everyone has absolutely no idea it exists.
 They also offer a surprisingly good-value menu for the grandiose style of the decor.
 Why not drop in for a spot of tea and a patisserie after a long afternoon of sightseeing?
 Zedel also serves a competitively priced set lunch and dinner menu - guests can feast on authentic Carottes Rapees, Coq Au Vin and Tartes aux Fruits for just £12.75 per head.
 If you're looking for unique things to do in London, Zedel is also attached to the 1920's-style Bar American and the Crazy Coqs jazz club, where visitors can enjoy a fabulous open mic cabaret show every Thursday evening, showcasing many respected names in musical talent from the heart of London's West End.
 Something for everyone!

 Rabot 1745, Chocolate Cafe